exasol/exasol-driver-lua/doc/developer_guide/developer_guide.md

 Publishing is performed manually.

-1. Before uploading, update the release version and change log
+1. Update the release version and change log via a PR
 2. [Create a new GitHub release](https://github.com/exasol/exasol-driver-lua/releases/new), using the changelog as content
 3. Validate the rockspec and build it locally: